 The city’s economy is reliant on multiple industries, including agriculture, education, health care, manufacturing and food processing.
 The largest employer in Grand Forks is the Altru Health System, which employs over 4,000 people.
 Other major employers include the Grand Forks Air Force Base, the University of North Dakota, Grand Forks Public Schools, and Valley Memorial Home.

 Grand Forks Population Growth

 Grand Forks has seen its population rise through the years primarily because of the opportunities offered for education and jobs, as well as a low unemployment rate.
 The city’s population was over 10,000 by the time of the 1910 census.
 This number had more than doubled by the 1950 census.
 The city’s population exhibited growth in the double-digit percentages until the 2000 census, when a drop was recorded.
 However, the next 10-year census showed that the population had not just rebounded but had exceeded 50,000.
-The most recent estimates show that the population has grown by 8.5% since the 2010 census.
+The most recent estimates indicate that the population has grown by 8.5% since the 2010 census.

 Grand Forks Demographics

 According to the most recent ACS, the racial composition of Grand Forks was: